5cover/portfolio/doc/done.md

 ## Do not copy data jsons

 It creates confusion.
 Once i modified the one in portfolio/, thinking i was on the one in main/.
 My changes were overwritten when i generated.

+## Link to iut lannion website in parcours

+and other relevant links as well, to connect myself to my parcours.

+## Target blank et rel

+`target="_blank" rel="noopener noreferrer" rel="noopener noreferrer"`